About Cardiff EDC

 As part of the 125th anniversary of Cardiff University in 2008 Information Services (INSRV) created a 'Day in the life' web site looking at the daily activities of ten of its staff.
 The feature on Ian Thomson describes a typical day in July 2008.
 During 2009 Ian was interviewed by the Information Officer of the European Parliament in the United Kingdom and featured as the first of their stakeholder profiles on their re-launched web site.

-In 2010 Ian was selected to join the European Commission DG Communication's new Pan-European Working Group looking into the issue of electronic depositories and the potential for the network of European Documentation Centres to cooperate on initiatives in this area.
-As a result of the first meeting of the Group in Brussels in November 2010 Ian now heads a sub-group looking into ESO evolving into an EDC Network information tool.
-In November 2011 Ian presented proposals from this sub-Group to a meeting in Malta of EDC personnel from across Europe.
-A pilot project led by Ian, involving 22 EDC personnel from across Europe, is planned for Brussels in May 2012.
+In 2010 Ian was selected to join the European Commission DG Communication's new Pan-European Working Group (PWEG) looking into the issue of electronic depositories and the potential for the network of European Documentation Centres to cooperate on initiatives in this area.
+As a result of the work of the PEWG a project involving staff in over twenty five EDCs across Europe contributing to ESO has been established as a way of showing the added value potential of EDC network co-operation.

 Senior Library Assistant